codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 > We are a couple of programmers who just want to learn and grow in our own way, who want to enjoy working on our own projects and becoming better at our craft.

-That's a brief description of what the Milwaukee Hacker Hours meetup group is about.
+That's a brief description of what the Milwaukee Hacker Hours group is about.

 When this group was first forming, I went to one of the first meetups and met the founder of the group, Eddie Litchman.
 We spoke about what he had and how it was such a great experience for new and experienced developers.
 I wanted to help in whatever way possible.